 Step 7: After selecting the Installation Policy, scroll down to locate the Policy for extensions section.
 Here, you have to enter the JSON code to initiate the activation.

-a) Activating using the Chrome/Edge user's profile
+Activating using the Chrome/Edge user's profile

 When you choose this option, provide only the organization key.
 The user's profile is fetched from the browser.
 In the Policy for extensions section, enter the following JSON value.
 Replace the "org_key" with your organization key.